novius/novius_renderers/novius_docs/hasmany/readme.txt

 === Introduction ===

-This renderer allow to manage creation and update of models that does not have an appdesk and a crud.
+This renderer gives the ability to manage the creation and the update of models inside the CRUD of another model.

+For example a Model_Movie could handle shows with a specific schedule, because the show is specific to the movie it could be interresting to create it directly in the movie's CRUD

+because a show
-A Model_Cinema could handle Film Show (with a specific schedule) and it would not be interessant to create a specific CRUD for Model_FilmShow.
+and it would not be interessant to create a specific CRUD for Model_MovieShow.

 A more convenient way to handle them is to directly create them in the Model_Cinema CRUD.